Last Updated on March 8, 2021 by

 Some buildings will have been repurposed from office blocks, hospitals, factories, mills, or mansions to serve as flats in some surroundings.
 You will, however, find some features of the old structures that were preserved for interest.
 You can also know their original use by looking at nearby properties.

-You may get necessary information about your home from neighbours, especially those who own pubs and hotels.
+You may get necessary information about your home from neighbors, especially those who own pubs and hotels.
 Individuals who have a good grasp of the happenings in the area could also be resourceful in giving information about your home’s age.

 Other Historical Findings